How to apply for a research degree

 || A description of your proposed research

-The main intake dates for research degrees are at the start of October and January.
-Many research students find that it is most convenient to commence their studies at the start of October, since this is date on which annual re-enrolments take effect for research degrees.
-However, on most programmes it is possible to register from the first of any month (and then re-enrol from the following October).
+We accept applications for research degrees all year round, unless the programme is directly linked to specific funding, when the start dates will be set.
+While there are no formal start dates for self funded students and you can join most months, many research students find that it is most benefitial to commence their studies at the start of October or January, since that's when the University hosts the main induction programme for students across all its services (such as accommodation, Student Union, etc).
 The exception is degrees with a substantial taught component (for example the Brunel Integrated PhD) where you may be required to start in October (or exceptionally January) in order to fit around the taught programme delivery.